scottmcallister/horror-movie-scraper/README.md

 ## Testing

-Run `test.py` to execute all unit tests
+Use `test.py` to run all unit tests

 ```
 (env) $ python test.py